Get Help Today(877) 648-4288

 The amount of time needed to complete alcohol detox depends on a number of factors, including:

-- How much and how frequently they used alcohol
+- How much and how frequently alcohol is used

-- Whether they used additional drugs along with alcohol
+- Whether additional drugs have been used along with alcohol

 - Any underlying medical or mental health issues